 2. For loving and caring

-Provided that you don’t suffer from abandonment issues (which often triggers a personal barrier to a healthy and committed relationship), an intimate partner supplies you with plenty of love.
+Provided that you don’t suffer from abandonment issues (which often trigger a personal barrier to a healthy and committed relationship), an intimate partner supplies you with plenty of love.
 There is nothing that compares to the blissful feeling of both giving and receiving love and care.

 The sharing of love is one of life’s greatest gifts – and something for which human beings are specially designed.
 The human ability to both give and receive love is unmatched by anything else in the animal kingdom.
 It is perhaps the best reason to find the love of your life.